arty-arty/promise/README.md

 > The game
 >
 > After:
 > Promise shuffles the levels using Algorand's Verifiable Random Functions.
-Before payment, every user gets a fair sneak peak of the random levels.
+Before payment, every user gets a fair sneak peek of the random levels.
 > Statistically the user gets the same high-quality for paid levels.

 That's why with Promise you get what you are Promised.

-## A game content escrow
+## A content-pair escrow
 Click the link to see a demo game protected by Promise.
 ### Safe
+A content pair escrow.

 From a technical point of view Promise is a gaming escrow.
 First, it guarantees payout/decincentivizes any fraud.
 Second, it makes sure the content quality is the same as Promised by examples.
 How can a machine feel the quality?
 Actually, it can't.
-But, the user might get a fair sneak peak to decide.
+But, the user might get a fair sneak peek to decide.
 Promise provides random examples of levels before the user pays.
 The levels are randomly shuffled.
 So, if the user loved those examples, most likely paid ones will be enjoyable as well.